How to Become an Aerobics Instructor

 Aerobics instructors work in gyms or fitness centers and are responsible for teaching groups and individuals how to get fit and...

-Water aerobics instructors belong to a specialized branch of group fitness instructors that bring aerobic exercise to the...
+Water aerobics instructors belong to a specialized branch of group fitness instructors who bring aerobic exercise to the water....

 - Standardized Field Sobriety Testing Instructor: Career Info & Requirements